 - Once you set up your Master and Access Files on the client, you can use FOCUS to access remote data just as if it were local data. - You can also join data sources across platforms.
 For example, join a data source on MVS to a data source on a UNIX platform.

 Syntax How to Implement Distributed Execution

-Using the following SUFFIX attribute in a Master File directs FOCUS to pass all requests for that data source directly to the EDA Data Adapter, which passes them on to an EDA server:
+Using the following SUFFIX attribute in a Master File directs FOCUS to pass all requests for that data source directly to the data adapter, which passes them on to a server: